Get started with Expenses

 Webhooks

 Codat supports a range of event types to help you manage your data pipelines.
-In the Codat Portal, navigate to Settings > Webhooks > Configure consumer and click Add endpoint to set up the following webhook consumers and get the most out of Sync for Expenses:
+In the Codat Portal, navigate to Settings > Webhooks > Configure consumer and click Add endpoint to set up the following webhook consumers and get the most out of Expenses:

 Use this event to track the completion of all enabled data type syncs for a newly connected company.
 When you receive a notification from the webhook consumer, you can proceed to the next steps of the expense management process.